Wander Responsibly A Travelers Guide to Sustainable Tourism

 Sustainable tourism, huh?
 It's more than just a buzzword these days, its like, how we keep travel awesome for the long haul.
 Ever thought about how your vacation impacts the places you visit?

-Well, the unwto, they say it's "tourism that takes full account of its current and future economic, social and environmental impacts" Department of Economic and Social Affairs - basically, tourism that tries not to screw things up for everyone else.
+Well, the UNWTO (United Nations World Tourism Organization), they say it's "tourism that takes full account of its current and future economic, social and environmental impacts" (Sustainable tourism .:.
+Sustainable Development Knowledge Platform) Department of Economic and Social Affairs - basically, tourism that tries not to screw things up for everyone else.
 It's about finding that sweet spot where tourism helps, not hurts.

 So, how does this actually work?
-It means travelers gotta make smarter choices, like flying less or choosing eco-friendly hotels.
+It means travelers gotta make smarter choices, like flying less, choosing eco-friendly hotels, or even opting for train travel over short flights.
 Tourism businesses, well, they need to step up, too, the travelfoundation.org.uk notes that it requires integrating sustainable practices and procedures throughout your business.

-For example, instead of just talking about being green, hospitality and touism businesses can compete for being better on the environment and talk about it.
+For example, instead of just talking about being green, hospitality and tourism businesses can compete for being better on the environment and talk about it.

 Now, let's dive into how we can minimize our footprint with environmental stewardship.